 Market and Competition

-There are still some limitations, including the involvement of members of the ruling family in economic activity and the maintenance of some exclusive agency distribution agreements.
-The regulatory and legal framework continues to favor local Emirati investors over foreign investors, although there are no restrictions on the repatriation of capital.
-Numerous industries have opened for 100% foreign ownership, including renewable energy, transport and logistics, and manufacturing.
-Foreign ownership of land and stocks remains restricted.
+Persistent limitations include the involvement of ruling family members in economic activities, and the maintenance of exclusive agency distribution agreements in areas such as national security, oil, gas and utilities.
+The regulatory and legal framework also continues to favor local Emirati investors over foreign investors, although there are no restrictions on the repatriation of capital.

-The UAE does have a sizable informal economy, with the World Bank Prospects Group estimating the size at just above 20%.
+The UAE has a sizable informal economy, with the World Bank Prospects Group estimating its size at just above 20%, or about $154 billion when measured at purchasing power parity.
+Comparatively, the informal economy’s share in the UAE is below the global average.

 Market organization